 hierarchical file system data set (HFS data set)

 A data set that contains a particular type of file system that is compliant with the Portable Operating System Interface (POSIX).
 An HFS data set is a collection of files and directories organized in a hierarchical structure that can be accessed using z/OS UNIX System Services (z/OS UNIX).

 A database access method used for indexed access to records in a hierarchic direct organization.
 It provides indexed access to the root segments and pointer access to subordinate segments.

 A layout in which entities are arranged to show organizational structures.
 See also layout.

 A system of naming that reflects the relationship of names to the certifiers in an organization.
 Hierarchical naming helps distinguish users with the same common name for added security and allows for decentralized management of certification.
-The format of a hierarchical name is: common name/organizational unit/organization/country code -- for example, Pam Tort/Fargo/Acme/CA.
+The format of a hierarchical name is: common name/organizational unit/organization/country code -- for example, Pam Tort/Fargo/Renovations/CA.

 hierarchical storage management (HSM)

 A function that automatically distributes and manages data on disk, tape, or both by regarding devices of these types and potentially others as levels in a storage hierarchy that range from fast, expensive devices to slower, cheaper, and possibly removable devices.
 The objectives are to minimize access time to data and maximize available media capacity.
 See also hierarchical storage management client, recall, storage hierarchy.

 A client program that works with the server to provide hierarchical storage management (HSM) for a system.
 See also hierarchical storage management, management class.

 hierarchic direct organization (HD organization)